 Under Invent and Simplify, Amazon will expect you to demonstrate how you effectively boiled complexity into simplicity while solving a problem.
-From my experience at Amazon, I can attest that many problems started as big hairy monsters with root causes completely unknown and hidden under a sea of data (most of which was useless to the analysis).
+From our experience at Amazon, we can attest that many problems started as giant hairy monsters with root causes completely unknown and hidden under a sea of data (most of which was useless to the analysis).

-While you should still follow a STAR format of answering Amazon Leadership Principle questions, the main focus of Invent and Simplify problem-solving responses should be on the “A-Ha!” moment that led you to invent a simple solution.
+While you should still follow a STAR format of answering Amazon Leadership Principle questions, Invent and Simplify problem-solving responses should focus on the “A-Ha!” moment that led you to invent a simple solution.
 The invention of a fix at the end of the problem-solving journey is the main currency of an acceptable answer.
-Therefore, the bulk of your story-telling here should detail the innovation process rather than digging for the root cause.
+Therefore, the bulk of your story-telling should detail the innovation process rather than digging for the root cause.

 Problem-solving and Are Right A Lot

-Are Right A Lot Leadership Principle at Amazon is mainly about continuously learning from your successes and failures so that you can always make the right decisions.
+Are Right; A Lot of Leadership Principle at Amazon is mainly about continuously learning from your successes and failures so that you can always make the right decisions.
 So, where does problem-solving feature in this LP?
-Very prominently, in fact.
-Just think about all those times when you needed to solve a problem while operating under uncertainty, or, perhaps, without having all the knowledge and expertise right away.
+Very prominently.
+Just think about when you need to solve a problem while operating under uncertainty or, perhaps, without having all the knowledge and expertise right away.
 So, being able to inform your gut on the spot by learning from people and systems around you is how you would need to approach problem-solving under Are Right A Lot.